ketuahutan/Meme-Word-Guesser/README.md

-Yo this is just read me, i dont know what im gonna do with it.
+So this is just a testing project i made by using help of course since im still learning basic python atm, hopefully i will learn more in the future.